Athletes call it the Wolverine peptide, and once you see what it does for stubborn injuries, the nickname makes sense.

 Side Effects and Safety

-The safety profile is honestly one of the best things about BPC-157, though a few real caveats come with it.
+The safety profile is one of the strongest things BPC-157 has going for it, though a few real caveats come with that.

-User reports line up with that.
+User reports line up with the animal data.
 Most people tolerate it without trouble.
-When side effects show up, they’re usually mild: a little redness at injection sites, some fatigue in the first few days, occasional headaches, or unusually vivid dreams.
+When side effects show up, they’re usually mild: redness at injection sites, some fatigue in the first few days, occasional headaches, or unusually vivid dreams.
 These often fade after the first week.

-A few things worth watching: BPC-157 can lower blood pressure, so anyone on BP medication should keep an eye on their numbers.
+A few things worth watching that go beyond the basics.
+BPC-157 can lower blood pressure, so anyone on BP medication should keep an eye on their numbers.
 Some people get histamine-like reactions at the start, which a lower opening dose usually fixes.
-And because it nudges dopamine and serotonin, mood typically improves, though that also means there can be a small adjustment when you stop.
+Because it nudges dopamine and serotonin, mood typically improves, though that also means there can be a small adjustment when you stop.

 Who Should Avoid BPC-157

-The biggest caveat across the board: no long-term human clinical trials have been completed.
-BPC-157 looks safe based on everything we currently know, but everything we know has limits.
+The biggest caveat across the board: no controlled long-term human clinical trials have been completed.
+BPC-157 looks safe based on everything we currently know, but everything we know has real limits, and most of it comes from one research group.
 Quality also swings hard between vendors, and a contaminated or degraded product can cause problems that pure BPC-157 wouldn’t.

 Special Considerations: Cancer and Erectile Function